mbouanik/foody/README.md

      npm install
      ```

-3. **Set up PostgreSQL Database:**
+3. **Database Setup:**
-   - Create a new database called foody and configure the connection in the backend.
+   - Create a new PostgreSQL database called foody.
+   - Configure the database connection in the backend.

 4. **Start the Servers:**
    - Backend: